Casssb/linked-list/README.md

 # linked-list

-The goal here was to create a (singly) linked-list in Javascript with the following functions;
+The goal here was to create a (singly) linked list in Javascript with the following functions;

 - `append(value)` adds a new node containing value to the end of the list
 - `prepend(value)` adds a new node containing value to the start of the list